 Unless otherwise indicated, ProPublica’s articles and graphics can be republished for free under a Creative Commons license.
 Photographs and illustrations cannot be republished without specific permission.

-Published by the Center for Biological Diversity, The Revelator provides editorially independent reporting, analysis and stories about politics, conservation, art, culture, endangered species, climate change, economics and “the future of wild species, wild places and the planet.”
+The Revelator is published by the Center for Biological Diversity and provides editorially independent reporting, analysis and stories about politics, conservation, art, culture, endangered species, climate change, economics and “the future of wild species, wild places and the planet.”
 It says that part of its mission is to “drive and deepen the national conversation among the public, politicians, environmental groups, scientists and academics on the important environmental issues of our age.”

 All material written by The Revelator’s staff is available for republication at no cost as long as the content is not altered in any material way.
 All other material is copyrighted by the authors or creators.
 (If there’s a copyright symbol at the bottom of the story, it is not available for republication.)
 Check the guidelines for republication here.